senaite/senaite2.com/docs/user_manual/users_and_security.md

 The "mutation" of the permission mappings at object-level each time the status of an electronic record changes is done automatically depending on the workflow definition for that specific type of electronic record.
-Every single type (Sample, Worksheet, Analysis, Client, etc) has its own workflow definition, and therefore, have its own permission mapping for every single status they can have.
+Workflow definition will be explained in detail later, in chapter *[Workflow][workflow]*, but is worth to mention here that every single type (Sample, Worksheet, Analysis, Client, etc) has its own workflow definition, and therefore, have its own permission mapping for every single status they can reach within their life-cycle.

 There are four types of permissions: